-Ramesses II moved his capital from Thebes in the south to Pi-Ramesses in the Delta region of the north, so it is reasonable to assume that the measurement of Sothis risings also moved north at this time, Memphis, Egypt.
+21 Ramesses II moved his capital from Thebes in the south to Pi-Ramesses in the Delta region of the north, so it is reasonable to assume that the measurement of Sothis risings also moved north at this time, Memphis, Egypt.
 It was at Memphis that Ramesses II built his colossae.
 The Era of Menophres was a chronological milestone and was mentioned by Theon in the 4th century CE as having come 1605 years before the end of the era of Augustus.[1]
 The late Ms. M. Christine Tetley mentioned this in her posthumously published book, and added that there also was a Sothic cycle observed from Memphis that ended in 139 CE and which is then associated with a Censorinus.
 There were some number of years, approaching 1460, for the completion of a Phoenix, or Sothic (Sirius) Cycle, and it is determined by the date of 'heliacal' rising, meaning the first, visible rising just before sunrise.
-These things were approximately dated in the past, but modern astronomy today permits near-precision datings.
+These things were approximately dated in the past, but modern today astronomy permits near-precision datings.
 Ptolemy has assisted with an alignment of the Egyptian calendar saying 1 Thoth was Jul 21 Julian in 132-5 CE.
 Since historical accounting is the nature of our work, we do not mean to lessen the importance of historical, reliable, and traditional sources in any way; however, astronomy has the appearance of being simply accurate.
 When did the star Sothis rise heliacally on Thoth 1 in the time of Censorinus is the question, if not in 139?
-If, as many believe, it was 139, then 1453 years makes up a Sothic Cycle back to 1315 BCE (no year '0'), so a Cycle is shorter than

-1460 years in astronomical terms as demonstrated in Table 2.1 (see right) using PLSV, a program that calculates visibility of heavenly bodies.
-We wish to be as simple as possible in our analysis of fundamentals, and thus we look first at the Cycle that came before 1315 BCE, that we also dated in The Ark of Urartu (our earlier article, in which was found a foundational date of Jul 18 2774 Julian for the date of an eclipse over the Ark site on Thoth 1, and it was presented as the start date of the Egyptian calendar).
+If, as many believe, it was 139, then 1453 years makes up a Sothic Cycle back to 1315 BCE (no year '0'), so a Cycle is shorter than 1460 years in astronomical terms as demonstrated in Table dated in The Ark of Urartu (our earlier article, in which was found a foundational date of Jul 18 2774 Julian for the date of an eclipse over the Ark site on Thoth 1, and it was presented as the start date of the Egyptian calendar).
 Jul 18 was Thoth 1 in 2774 BCE, and PLSV confirms that it was the first day Sothis became visible in Memphis.
 For comparison, it was Jul 13, in Thebes, in 2774 BCE.
 So the location of Memphis is an important one for us, historically, and bears relation to the Ark in Turkey.
 How many years were there from 2774 to 1315 BCE?
 1459.
 This demonstrates the non-constancy of the Cycle time.
 From 1315 BCE to 139 CE there are 1453 years, allowing for the fact that there is no year '0' in the calendar at the turn of the common era (1315 + 139 - 1 = 1453).
 We can't be too precise about these astronomical dates near the time of Censorinus, although we get the word: